 The Indian Sands themselves are beautiful, but hard to photograph in my opinion.
 However, if you take the trail all the way down and stay to the left, you will happen upon a natural arch that faces South by Southwest.
 I found this to be another one of the premier locations for Southern Oregon coast night photography.

-From the parking lot, you may notice another trail opposite to the ocean that goes into the woods.
+From the parking lot, you may notice another trail opposite the ocean that goes into the woods.
 If you walk this trail for about 5-10 minutes, you will come to a clearing with a dramatic view of the coastline.
 I loved this shot for golden hour, or even for a reverse sunset if you are lucky enough to get one!